IGoByALotOfNames/BloxdInGameDebugger/README.md

 ## Usage

-As described in this Youtube [video](https://youtu.be/jKbtv7DhAsQ).
+As described in this [Youtube Video](https://youtu.be/jKbtv7DhAsQ).

 Copy worldcode_mini.js to world code.